Villa González Ortega

-Villa González Ortega is a municipality in the Mexican state of Zacatecas, located approximately 70 km southeast of the state capital of Zacatecas City.
+Villa González Ortega is a municipality in the Mexican state of Zacatecas, located approximately 70 km southeast of the state capital, the city of Zacatecas.
 It is named after Jesús González Ortega.

 Geography

 The municipality of Villa González Ortega is located at an elevation between 2000 and 2400 m on the Mexican Plateau in southeastern Zacatecas.
 It borders the Zacatecan municipalities of Noria de Ángeles to the south, Ojocaliente to the southwest, and General Pánfilo Natera to the northwest.
 It also borders the municipalities of Villa de Ramos and Salinas in the state of San Luis Potosí to the north and east respectively.
 The municipality covers an area of 431.9 km2 and comprises 0.6% of the state's area.

 As of 2009, 45.7% of the land in Villa González Ortega is used for agriculture.
 The remainder of the land comprises matorral (51.8%), urban areas (1.3%), and grassland (1.0%).
 The municipality lies in the endorheic basin of El Salado.
 Its generally flat terrain is interrupted by small hills and plateaus.
 There are no permanent rivers in the municipality.

 Villa González Ortega has a temperate semi-arid climate with dry winters.
 Average temperatures in the municipality range between 14 and 18 C, and average annual precipitation ranges between 300 and 500 mm.